Market Assessment & Pay Strategy

 Individual Pay Evaluations

-When assessments discover a pay rate of 80% or less than the market median or discover inversion or compression, that pay rate is flagged for review by campus leadership.
-Classification & Compensation staff work with the position’s supervisor and divisional vice president to evaluate the position.
-If deemed necessary, following evaluation, the pay is adjusted accordingly.
-Supervisors will inform the faculty or staff member of the upcoming pay increase.
+When a position's salary is less than 80% of the market median or impacted by salary inversion/compression, that position is flagged for review by TU leadership.
+Classification & Compensation staff work with the position's supervisor and divisional vice president to evaluate the position, recent additions to responsibilities, organizational structure, and other relevant factors.
+When appropriate, the position's pay is adjusted to reflect appropriate market placement or correct salary inversion/compression.
+Supervisors and HR will inform the faculty or staff member of the upcoming pay increase.
 Depending on the availability of departmental funding, the growth may occur in the current or next fiscal year.

 Equity for Diverse Groups